Our smoked whole chicken is juicy and tender with a crispy, caramelized skin. The perfect family dinner!

-- When the chicken is within 5°F to 10°F of finishing, baste it with BBQ sauce and increase the temperature on the smoker to 450°F. (If you are using an electric smoker, you will have to do this final step in your oven).
-TIP: We actually do this step when the breast meat reaches 150°F and then remove the chicken from the grill when the breast meat reaches 157°F.
+- When the chicken reaches an internal temperature of 150°F, baste it with BBQ sauce and increase the temperature on the smoker to 450°F to caramelize the sauce and crisp the skin (If you are using an electric smoker, you will have to do this final step in your oven).
+The chicken is done when the internal temperature reaches 165°F.

 - Transfer the chicken to a cutting board, cover it with aluminum foil, and let it rest for 20 minutes.

 TIP: For the juiciest chicken meat, remove the bird when the breast meat reaches 157°F. The carry-over heat will continue to cook the bird while you let it rest.